 Get involved with these annual events!
 Volunteer as an individual, as a club or residence hall, or with a group of friends.
 Make a difference in the lives of others by participating in these annual events, or volunteer on a regular basis with on-going opportunities.
-BCVS also hosts Alternative Service Break Trips over Fall and Spring Breaks.
+Use the links provided to register for opportunities and let us know if you have questions.

-For clubs, organizations, departments, or residence halls wishing to create a specific service day for your group, contact BCVS directly.
+For clubs, organizations, departments, or residence halls wishing to create a specific service day for your group, contact BCVS directly at firstname.lastname@example.org.
 Please submit all inquiries into the BCVS office.
 Include: name, contact information, title of service event, purpose, who the event will serve, and what assistance is needed from the BCVS office.
 Please allow sufficient time for your request to be considered.

 Volunteer experience is useful to employers!